mathjoha/citadel/README.md

-The accompanying code is the backend of a toponym disambiguation tool developed and employed for the purpose of the following aricle:
+The accompanying code is the backend of a toponym disambiguation tool developed and employed for the purpose of a forthcoming aricle.

 <!-- LATER : Add citation to paper here -->